 Christmas in the UK was an amazing experience and a dream come true for us.
 Though we missed a couple of attractions we will make sure to plan another trip very soon.
 Christmas markets in the UK are dazzling and awe-inspiring make sure to visit a few of them.
 If you are looking for a memorable family Christmas break the UK certainly makes a great choice.

-Do you have a feedback for this itinerary, do you suggest adding or removing any destinations.
+Do you have a feedback for this itinerary, do you suggest adding any destinations.
 We and our followers would love to hear your views.
 Please share with us in comments.

 Would you like to pin this post?